-Our children are the most important part of our lives.
-There’s nothing we won’t do for them.
+Our children are the most important part of our lives and we’ll do anything for them.
 Divorce is an all-too-frequent occurrence, but that doesn’t mean we stop caring for our kids.

 Common Child Support Questions

 It’s important to know what to pay, where the money goes, and that it’s doing its job.
-It’s often a confusing proposition.
-With that in mind, we have answers to a few common child support questions.
+This often presents a confusing proposition.
+With that in mind, we have answers to a few of the most common child support questions we hear.

 1. What is Child Support?

 These payments provide for the ongoing care and support of our children.
 While ensuring financial stability is one of our parental obligations, child support still constitutes one of the biggest post-divorce expenses.
-It can be tough and there’s a lot to consider.
+It can be tough and you have a lot to consider.

 2. What Do Payments Cover?